 I think, “I was feeling perfectly fine about myself until you said that!
 Now I’m questioning myself and feeling increasingly insecure and angry!”
 But I guess that reaction pretty much exposes the issue right there.
 If I was fully confident in myself, would those kind of comments even bother me?

-and he told me a story about his dissection partners in med school.
-One would always confidently assert his opinion, the other would meekly suggest his, but the meek guy was usually right.
-My dad’s pointed out that someone’s outward impression might not match their inward feelings.
+He told me a story about his dissection partners in med school.
+One would confidently assert his opinion, the other would meekly suggest his, but the meek guy was usually right.
+My dad pointed out that someone’s outward impression might not match their inward feelings.
 Just because the meek guy gently suggested his opinion didn’t mean he doubted himself.
 Maybe people have been misunderstanding me in a similar way.

 Another takeaway also strikes me: Empty confidence (i.e. confidently asserting your opinion when you’re wrong) is pretty useless.
 Confidence isn’t something you should strive for in and of itself.
 It’s only worth something if it is built on actual ability/knowledge.

 Though I feel resentful when people tell me to be more confident,